Aliases for ADRB2 Gene

 Previous GeneCards Identifiers for ADRB2 Gene

 This gene encodes beta-2-adrenergic receptor which is a member of the G protein-coupled receptor superfamily.
 This receptor is directly associated with one of its ultimate effectors, the class C L-type calcium channel Ca(V)1.2.
 This receptor-channel complex also contains a G protein, an adenylyl cyclase, cAMP-dependent kinase, and the counterbalancing phosphatase, PP2A.
 The assembly of the signaling complex provides a mechanism that ensures specific and rapid signaling by this G protein-coupled receptor.
+This receptor is also a transcription regulator of the alpha-synuclein gene, and together, both genes are believed to be associated with risk of Parkinson's Disease.
 This gene is intronless.
-Different polymorphic forms, point mutations, and/or downregulation of this gene are associated with nocturnal asthma, obesity and type 2 diabetes. [provided by RefSeq, Jul 2008]
+Different polymorphic forms, point mutations, and/or downregulation of this gene are associated with nocturnal asthma, obesity, type 2 diabetes and cardiovascular disease. [provided by RefSeq, Oct 2019]

 GeneCards Summary for ADRB2 Gene

 ADRB2 (Adrenoceptor Beta 2) is a Protein Coding gene.
-Diseases associated with ADRB2 include Asthma and Obesity.
-Among its related pathways are Peptide ligand-binding receptors and NFAT and Cardiac Hypertrophy.
-GO annotations related to this gene include G-protein coupled receptor activity and enzyme binding.
+Diseases associated with ADRB2 include Asthma and Body Mass Index Quantitative Trait Locus 11.
+Among its related pathways are Peptide ligand-binding receptors and Clathrin-mediated endocytosis.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and enzyme binding.
 An important paralog of this gene is ADRB1.

 Beta-adrenergic receptors mediate the catecholamine-induced activation of adenylate cyclase through the action of G proteins.
 The beta-2-adrenergic receptor binds epinephrine with an approximately 30-fold greater affinity than it does norepinephrine.